Risk Disclosure Statement

 How can I access and update the nonpublic personal information that Lightspeed Trading, LLC collects about me?

 We take measures to ensure that your nonpublic personal information is accurate and up-to-date.
 You can also update certain nonpublic personal information that we collect about you.
-To update your mailing address or your home or work phone numbers, please contact your Relationship Manager or write to us at:
+To update your mailing address or your home or work phone numbers, please contact your Account Services Representative or write to us at:

 1001 Avenue of the Americas, 16th Floor